boxyhq/website/docs/retraced/apis/graphql.md

 ## Search Paginated

-For graphql API with page size & page limit based pagination, you can use the following query.
+For GraphQL API with page size & page limit based pagination, you can use the following query.

 ```js
 {